Rick Rubin: Criticism

-In 2014, Slipknot frontman Corey Taylor said that he met Rubin only four times during the entire recording process of Vol. 3: (The Subliminal Verses): "We were being charged horrendous amounts of money.
-And for me, if you're going to produce something, you're fucking there.
-I don't care who you are! [...]
-The Rick Rubin of today is a shadow of the Rick Rubin that he was.
-He is overrated, he is overpaid, and I will never work with him again."
+In 2014, Slipknot frontman Corey Taylor said that he met Rubin only four times during the entire recording process of Vol. 3: (The Subliminal Verses), despite being charged very large amounts of money.
+He called Rubin "a shadow of the Rick Rubin that he was" and vowed to never work with him.
 Taylor expressed regret for those comments in 2016, and said he wanted to make amends with Rubin, attributing the friction to being "freshly sober [...] unsure of [himself]" and to never having previously worked with anyone whose methods were like Rubin's.

 In 2019, when comparing Rubin to Greg Fidelman (who had recently produced Slipknot's album We Are Not Your Kind), Taylor again criticized Rubin for his absences from the studio due to other work commitments.
-He said that Rubin was "a nice guy, absolutely nice guy" but claimed that "he just wasn't fucking there" and that the band did not see him more than once a week until they finished recording the vocals at his house.
+He said that Rubin was nice, but "he just wasn't fucking there" and that the band did not see him more than once a week until they finished recording the vocals at his house.

-In 2022, Black Sabbath bassist Geezer Butler said of Rubin's production of the band's 2013 album 13: "Some of it I liked, some of it I didn't like particularly.
-It was a weird experience, especially with being told to forget that you're a heavy metal band.
-That was the first thing [Rubin] said to us.
-He played us our very first album, and he said, 'Cast your mind back to then when there was no such thing as heavy metal or anything like that, and pretend it's the follow-up album to that,' which is a ridiculous thing to think."
-Butler also stated that vocalist Ozzy Osbourne and guitarist Tony Iommi had frustrations with Rubin's suggestions, and said: "I still don't know what [Rubin] did.
-It's, like, 'Yeah, that's good.'
-'No, don't do that.'
-And you go, 'Why?'
-[And he'd say], 'Just don't do it.
+In 2022, Black Sabbath bassist Geezer Butler recalled having mixed feelings on Rubin's work on the band's 2013 album 13.
+According to Butler, the first thing Rubin did was "He played us our very first album, and he said, 'Cast your mind back to then when there was no such thing as heavy metal or anything like that, and pretend it's the follow-up album to that,' which is a ridiculous thing to think."
+Butler also stated that vocalist Ozzy Osbourne and guitarist Tony Iommi had frustrations with Rubin's suggestions, as he did not explain his reasons.